aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 whenever you change something on a device.
 It's all done automatically based on the configuration built and applied to the network devices by Ansible, everytime you execute the playbooks.

-Below you will find a number of examples of documentation automatically created by Ansible AVD:
+Below you will find two examples of documentation automatically created by Ansible AVD:

 - [5 stage CLOS fabric across two Data Centers](../molecule/eos_designs-twodc-5stage-clos/documentation/fabric/TWODC_5STAGE_CLOS-documentation.md)
 <br>
 - [A single leaf inside the fabric above](../molecule/eos_designs-twodc-5stage-clos/documentation/devices/DC1-POD1-L2LEAF1A.md)

-## How do I use Ansible AVD:
+## How do I use Ansible AVD

 Below are a number of links to additional documentation about Ansible AVD and Ansible in general:
 - With [eos_design](../../roles/eos_cli_config_gen)